-- (3) Subject to subsection (5), if: - (a) a person is subject to an ordinary waiting period; and - (b) apart from this subsection, the ordinary waiting period would be the period of 7 days that starts on the person's start day (worked out disregarding clauses 4A and 5 of Schedule 2 to the Administration Act); and - (c) that start day falls within one or more of the following periods (each of which is an exclusion period) that the person is subject to: - (i) a newly arrived resident's waiting period; - (ii) a seasonal work preclusion period; - (iii) a lump sum preclusion period under Part 3.14; - (iv) an income maintenance period, where the person's rate of newstart allowance on that start day would be nil;
+- (3) Subject to subsection (5), if: - (a) a person is subject to an ordinary waiting period; and - (b) apart from this subsection, the ordinary waiting period would be the period of 7 days that starts on the person's start day then the ordinary waiting period is the period of 7 days that starts on the first day after all the exclusion periods have ended.

+(worked out disregarding clauses 4A and 5 of Schedule 2 to the Administration Act); and then, for the purposes of subsection (3), that income maintenance period is taken to have ended at the end of the day before that day.

+- (c) that start day falls within one or more of the following periods (each of which is an exclusion period) that the person is subject to: - (i) a newly arrived resident's waiting period; - (ii) a seasonal work preclusion period; - (iii) a lump sum preclusion period under Part 3.14; - (iv) an income maintenance period, where the person's rate of jobseeker payment on that start day would be nil;